 I’ve never been a vivid Instagram user, due to one reason: you can not upload images while being on your desktop, laptop or personal computer.
-However, it is possible if you are a little clever with chrome and computers.
+However, it is possible if you are a little clever with a browser and computers.
 Actually, it is pretty easy.
-The only prerequisite is that you have Chrome installed on your computer.
+The only prerequisite is that you have the Chrome or Firefox (if you value privacy) web browser installed on your computer.

 Now Instagram is designed as a mobile-only platform, so it perfectly makes sense to use it mobile only.
 This is also the use that would be advised.
 But in some cases, you might want to prefer a computer.
 For me, it is just a personal preference.
 In many cases, I just find it so much easier to use a computer.
 But because this is a mobile platform, this hack may not work in the future!
 Nevertheless, enough of the talking, let’s explain how to do it!

-Step 1: Open the Developer Tools in Chrome (Ctrl+SHIFT+I or F12).
+Step 1: Open the Developer Tools in Chrome or Firefox (Ctrl+SHIFT+I or F12).

 Use either Ctrl+Shift+I or F12, or right-click > Inspect element.
 Now this opens the Developer Tools which are used by professional (well, I hope so) web developers for creating their awesome projects.
 Your page should look something like this: